 A 1976 graduate of North Carolina, Shaver was a guard on the Tar Heel program from 1972-75 under head coach Dean Smith.
 Originally a walk-on, he earned a scholarship his rookie season, when he was awarded the prestigious Butch Bennett Award, presented to the freshman who exemplifies determination, sportsmanship and sacrifice for the team.
 Shaver was voted the honoree by his teammates.
 During his four years in Chapel Hill, UNC went 95-26, including a pair of trips to the NCAA Tournament in 1975 and 1976.
 During the 1975 season, the Tar Heels won the ACC Tournament and advanced to the Sweet 16.
 During the 1973 and 1974 season, UNC made the National Invitational Tournament.

 A native of High Point, North Carolina, Shaver and his wife, Ann, are the parents of three sons: Christopher, Austin and Jackson.
 Christopher was a professional baseball pitcher and spent time in the San Diego Padres and Chicago Cubs organizations after a standout career with the Tribe baseball team.
 Austin is currently an assistant coach for the Tribe.
-Jackson is a senior on the William and Mary baseball team.
+Jackson graduated from William and Mary in 2013 and played on the Tribe baseball team that advanced to the NCAA Regional in 2013.